Malik023/Naruto_Analysis/README.md

 ## Overview
 In this project, four folders have been created, each containing the code for a different part of the project:

-**Crawler**: This folder contains the code for web scraping the internet to build a comprehensive dataset about the anime using Scrapy.
+**Crawler**:  This folder contains the code for web scraping the Naruto Fan Wiki using Scrapy and BeautifulSoup to build a comprehensive dataset about the anime.

 **Character_network**: This folder contains the code for creating an intricate character network using Spacy's NER model, NetworkX, and PyViz.